toxiicdev/TemporaryEmailChecker/README.md

 # Temporary Email Checker

-This is a simple folder with samples for using my service TemporaryEmailChecker with various language
+This is a simple folder with samples for using my service TemporaryEmailChecker with various programming languages

 # Business